Dancer Basic Guide

 On the top, you see up to four green Feathers appear.
 These represent your available stored uses of Fan Dance (also known as Fourfold Feathers); these charges have a chance of being generated when using certain abilities.
 Each displayed Feather allows a single use of either Fan Dance, or its AoE counterpart, Fan Dance II.

 The yellow bar, with the corresponding number, is your Esprit gauge.
 This resource is unlocked at level 76.
 Esprit is generated as you or your dance partner use GCD weapon skills or spells.
 After using Technical Finish, your entire party also will contribute to generating Esprit until the raid buff expires.
 This resource is consumed by using Saber Dance, a very hard hitting GCD.
-Use it proactively to avoid wasting Esprit.
+During burst Saber Dance is replaced by Dance of the Dawn for the first use allowing for a large damage skill.
+Tillana also provides 50 Esprit during burst to guarantee a use of Dance of the Dawn.
+Use it proactively to avoid wasting Esprit, you can also carry over some Esprit into burst in order to have more strong skills under buffs, but you may find that you have more than you can spend during those bursts.

 These step abilities will replace your main single target and AoE abilities and turn into the dance step of their corresponding color.

 To perform these dances correctly, you simply look at the gauge and perform the steps from left to right.
+The next step in a dance will also be highlighted on your hotbar.
 If you make a mistake, your progress within the dance will not change.
 It’s important to do all the steps before completing the dance, since both the Finish’s potency and the magnitude of the buff granted depend on how many steps were performed.
-Here is an example of these dances being done:

 Understanding Dance Partner